InspiryThemes/realhomes-docs/docs/index.md

 - Update handling between theme and bundled plugins optimized for stability.
 - Update API improved for more reliable theme/plugin updates.
 - Chart.js script loads only where needed.
-- Demo imports improved:
+- Demo imports improved, including media handling and automatic permalink setting.
-  - Media handling in Customizer settings.
-  - Automatically sets permalinks to **Post name**.
 - Front-end Dashboard header improved with a **search field** for all post types.
 - RTL styles refined for Ultra variation.
 - Print styles and logic improved.
 - Ultra variation homepage performance optimized.

 ### 🔄 Updates
+- The **condominium demo**'s Elementor sections updated to containers.
-- **Slider Revolution** updated to the latest version.
+- **Slider Revolution** and other theme-bundled plugins updated to their latest versions.
-- Theme bundled plugins updated.
-- Translation files refreshed.
+- Translation files for the theme and plugins have been refreshed.
 - Theme documentation updated.

 👉 For a complete and detailed list of updates, please visit our [Change Log](https://realhomes.io/changelog/).